 Collaborative Initiative for Paediatric HIV Education and Research (CIPHER)

-- Promoting and investing in targeted research to address knowledge gaps/priority questions to optimize service delivery and clinical management of infants and children in resource-limited settings.
+- Promoting and investing in targeted research to address priority knowledge gaps in paediatric HIV

 CIPHER is designed to complement existing global initiatives and create partnerships with other organizations to maximize investment in paediatric HIV research and improve paediatric health outcomes.
 The first phase of the project consisted of building a solid scientific and programmatic foundation.
 A comprehensive needs assessment was conducted, including a literature review and key informant interviews with experts, which outlined a set of research priorities that has been used to inform and guide CIPHER.

-There has been notable progress in reducing vertical transmission of HIV: 57% of pregnant women with HIV accessed treatment for prevention of mother to child transmission (PMTCT) at the end of 2012 compared with 48% in 2010.
-Despite this progress, 3.3 million children are living with HIV worldwide and 330,000 were newly infected in 2011.
+There has been notable progress in reducing vertical transmission of HIV: 57% of pregnant women with HIV accessed treatment for prevention of mother to child transmission at the end of 2012 compared with 48% in 2010.
+Despite this progress, 3.4 million children are living with HIV worldwide and 260,000 were newly infected in 2012.

-The paediatric population remains significantly disadvantaged with respect to access to treatment in comparison with adult populations.
-In addition, there is little data on the effect of antiretroviral therapy (ART) on growth and development of children, nor on how to ensure optimal adherence as they reach adolescence.
+The paediatric population remains significantly disadvantaged with respect to access to treatment in comparison with adults.
+Only 34% of eligible children received antiretroviral therapy (ART) compared with 65% of adults in 2012.
+In addition, there is insufficient data on the effect of ART on growth and development of children, as well as not enough data on how to ensure optimal adherence as they reach adolescence.
+Under the 2013 WHO Consolidated Treatment Guidelines, which recommend that all HIV-infected children under the age of five years should be started on ART regardless of clinical stage, immune status or viral load, an additional 1.4 million children became eligible for ART.

 There is an urgent need to address outstanding research questions to inform the preparation of guidelines and to improve access to more effective diagnosis, prevention, treatment and care interventions for children and adolescents.

-The implementation of this project was made possible through an unrestricted grant from ViiV Healthcare.
-The content and structure of the project has been guided by paediatric experts convened by the IAS.
+CIPHER is made possible through an unrestricted grant from ViiV Healthcare.
+The content and structure of the project is guided by paediatric experts convened by the IAS.

 PACF Film Competition